How Re-framing Criticism into Feedback Improves Results & Personal Growth

 Once you show gratitude, you’ll open doors to improved relationships.

 Harvard Medical School says that giving thanks can make you happier, so there are many wins to our recommended approach.
-You can read the article here.

-4. Embracing learning to help self-development
+4. Embrace learning to help your self-development

 Once you’ve learnt to listen, wait, and show your gratitude, you’re ready to accept the lesson they’re giving you.